bullet-train-co/bullet-train-vscode/README.md

 You'll need to be running the extension from within a working Bullet Train project.
 Follow the [Getting Started](https://bullettrain.co/docs/getting-started) guide to get your app up and running.

-If you run into issues try running the `bin/resolve` script from the command line, as described in the [Bullet Train Docs](https://bullettrain.co/docs/indirection)
+If you run into issues try running the `bin/resolve` script from the command line as described in the [Bullet Train Docs](https://bullettrain.co/docs/indirection)

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0